openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 -	Wrap the exact inference execution (refer to the [Benchmark app](../../../samples/cpp/benchmark_app/README.md) for examples).
 -	Do not include model loading time.
--	Ensure the inputs are identical for the OpenVINO Runtime and the framework.
+-	Ensure that the inputs are identical for OpenVINO Runtime and the framework.
 For example, watch out for random values that can be used to populate the inputs.
 -	In situations when any user-side pre-processing should be tracked separately, consider [Image Pre-processing and Conversion](../../OV_Runtime_UG/preprocessing_overview.md).
 -  When applicable, leverage the [Dynamic Shapes support](../../OV_Runtime_UG/ov_dynamic_shapes.md)
 -	If possible, demand the same accuracy.
 For example, TensorFlow allows `FP16` execution, so when comparing to that, make sure to test the OpenVINO Runtime with the `FP16` as well.